-Last year, Tie the Ribbons, which supports breast and ovarian cancer research and awareness, kicked off Information is Power, the Institute’s year-long genetic cancer risk testing initiative.
-The screening, which is a test for BRCA1 and BRCA2 hereditary forms of breast and ovarian cancer, was free for women born between October 30, 1984, and October 28, 1986, and was available for anyone age 19 and older living in Madison, Limestone, Marshall and Morgan counties for $99.
-Over 1400 people participated in the initiative and around 40 people discovered they have a change in their DNA related to an increased risk of cancer.
+Tie the Ribbons kicked off Information is Power, a collaboration with HudsonAlpha and Kailos Genetics, in 2015 with a year-long genetic cancer risk testing initiative.
+The screening, which is a test for the BRCA1 and BRCA2 hereditary forms of breast and ovarian cancer, was free for 30-year-old women and was available for anyone age 19 and older living in Madison, Limestone, Marshall, Jackson, and Morgan counties for a reduced price.
+Over 1400 people participated in the initiative and around 40 people discovered they had an increased risk of cancer.

-At this year’s event, Phase II was announced.
-Beginning October 29, 2016, Redstone Federal Credit Union is sponsoring an expansion of the Information is Power initiative which will run through October 28, 2017.
-During that time, all women AND men in the aforementioned five counties who are 30 years of age can receive the genetic test at no charge!
-Anyone age 19 or older can also complete the test for $129, which is a greatly reduced cost.
+In 2016, Phase II was announced.
+Redstone Federal Credit Union sponsored an expansion of the Information is Power initiative which ran through October 28, 2017.
+During that time, all women AND men in the aforementioned five counties who are 30 years of age could receive the genetic test at no charge!
+Anyone age 19 or older can also complete the test for $129.

 Now, in 2017, Information is Power has been expanded again, thanks to a generous donation from Redstone Federal Credit Union.
 Free genetic cancer risk testing is now available to women and men, age 28 to 32 in Madison, Limestone, Jackson, Marshall, and Morgan Counties.
 The screening not only tests for the BRCA1 and BRCA2 genes, but for almost two dozen genes linked to breast, ovarian, prostate, and colorectal cancers.

 For information about how to order your test, visit Kailos Genetics’ website.

 In this video, you’ll meet some of the scientists working to find the next major cancer discovery and hear personal experiences from individuals about their battle.